LPJLPJ/AHMI/release/update/tempFolder/readme.txt

+create by lixiang
-this folder save temp file to zip
+this folder save temp file to zip.